mpartipilo/tikatours_src/data/extracted/content/tour/multi-country-tours/georgia-armenia-azerbaijan/grand-caucasus/itinerary.en.md

 it the first nation to name Christianity as its official religion.
 In this historic atmosphere you will enjoy the best view of Mount Ararat over the border with Turkey, where it is said that Noah’s Ark rested after the famous flood.
-Return to Yerevan with a stop at the open\-air art and craft market called Vernissage.
+Return to Yerevan with a stop at the open-air art and craft market called Vernissage.
 In Vernissage you can buy different souvenirs to take a piece of Armenia with you.

 ###